 Hepatoprotective

-The remaining component after juicing of mulberry fruit in the solid form produces fruit marc, rich in anthocyanins induces fibrosis of liver and reduced the content of Alanine transaminase, aspartate, collagen type-III hyaluronidase acid and hydroxyproline in rats (Li et al., 2016).
+The remaining component after juicing of mulberry fruit in the solid form produces fruit marc, rich in anthocyanins, which induces fibrosis of the liver and reduces the content of Alanine transaminase, aspartate, collagen type-III hyaluronidase acid, and hydroxyproline in rats (Li et al., 2016).
 The mulberry fruit extract was found oxidize and suppress formation of fatty acids (Chang et al., 2013, Zhang et al., 2018).
 It is assumed that mulberry fruits might prevent storage of fats in liver cells in non-alcholics, thereby may control non-alcholic fatty liver disease (NAFLD).
 The hepatoprotective effects of M. nigra fruits were observed in HepG2 (Hepatocellular carcinoma cell line) cells and lead to significant reduction in enzyme activities in comparison to control (Youssef et al., 2017).
 The antioxidant activity of Superoxide Dismutase (SOD) and Glutathione peroxidase (GPx) increased while activity of biomarkers, hepatic capase-3 (Cell apoptosis biomarker) and 8-oxo-2’- deoxyguanosine (Oxidative stress biomarker) decreased in the rat cells due to M. nigra fruits (Deniz et al., 2018).

 Anti-oxidant

-The antioxidant property of Mulberry fruits is due to high content of anthocyanins.
+The antioxidant property of Mulberry fruits is due to the high content of anthocyanins.
 The studies revealed that black mulberry constitutes a reservoir of antioxidants as compared to other mulberry species.
-The antioxidant properties of M. nigra fruits have been reported by different researchers by in vitro methods such as, DPPH (2,2-diphenyl-1-picrylhydrazyl) (Lim et al., 2019).
-The phenolic compounds extracted from M. nigra fruits were evaluated for antioxidant potential by radical scavenging assay (Souza et al., 2017; Zeni et al., 2017), reducing power assay (Arfan et al., 2012; Wang et al., 2018), lipid peroxidation assay (Volpato et al., 2011), of antioxidants and its impact on atherosclerosis in rats.
-The Antioxidant enzyme activity assay (Jiang et al., 2017) H2O2 scavenging assay (Celep et al., 2015), phosphor molybdenum assay (Ionica et al., 2017; Celep et al., 2015), ROS measurement (Li et al., 2018) was used to evaluate the antioxidant potential in white, black mulberry etc.
+The antioxidant properties of M. nigra fruits have been reported by different researchers using in vitro methods such as DPPH (2,2-diphenyl-1-picrylhydrazyl) (Lim et al., 2019).
+The phenolic compounds extracted from M. nigra fruits were evaluated for antioxidant potential by radical scavenging assay (Souza et al., 2017; Zeni et al., 2017), reducing power assay (Arfan et al., 2012; Wang et al., 2018), lipid peroxidation assay (Volpato et al., 2011), and the impact on atherosclerosis in rats.
+The Antioxidant enzyme activity assay (Jiang et al., 2017) H2O2 scavenging assay (Celep et al., 2015), phosphor molybdenum assay (Ionica et al., 2017; Celep et al., 2015), and ROS measurement (Li et al., 2018) were used to evaluate the antioxidant potential in white, black mulberry, etc.

 Anti-diabetic

 The defects of insulin secretion led to hyperglycemia and causes diabetes (Kalafoutis et al., 2007).
 The feeding of two mulberry fruit polysaccharides, MFP50 and MFP90 to rats diagnosed with diabetes significantly declined the fasting glucose, fasting serum insulin levels after seven weeks when compared to control rats fortified with pure water.
 The serum insulin level reduced upon feeding of two polysaccharides MFP50 and MFP90 (Jiao et al., 2017).
-The mulberry fruit extract when fed to rats suffering from diabetes significantly reduced the glucose and glycosylated protein in serum and enhanced the antioxidant activities (Wang et al., 2013).
+The mulberry fruit extract, when fed to rats suffering from diabetes, significantly reduced the glucose and glycosylated protein in serum and enhanced the antioxidant activities (Wang et al., 2013).
 The mulberry fruit polysaccharides fed to diabetic mice enhanced the insulin level and B-cell lymphoma 2 (bcl-2) expressions (Xu et al., 2015).
 The resistance to insulin and leptin was found to improve due to anthocyanin rich mulberry fruit extract (Yang et al., 2016).
-The mulberry fruit possesses anti-hyperglycemic as well as anti-hyperlipidemic effects, which clearly depicts the role of mulberry fruits in treating the diabetes (Jiao et al., 2017; Wang et al., 2013; Guo et al., 2013).
+The mulberry fruit possesses anti-hyperglycemic as well as anti-hyperlipidemic effects, which clearly depict the role of mulberry fruits in treating diabetes (Jiao et al., 2017; Wang et al., 2013; Guo et al., 2013).

 Anti-obesity